About choosing a Restaurant in Mallorca

 Quina Creu Restaurant

 A favourite amongst the locals, Quina Creu is a quirky tapas restaurant hidden in Palma’s old town.
 The interior is chic and stylish with a mix of traditional Mallorcan style and modern funky furnishings.
-Dishes vary from tapas and pinchos (mini appetisers) to seafood.
-The flavours include classic Mediterranean styles, but also exotic dishes such the imperial curry.
+Dishes vary from tapas and pintxos to seafood.
+The flavours include classic Mediterranean styles, but also exotic dishes such as their imperial curry.

 Right in the heart of Palma’s city centre, stylish restaurant Ombu brings a modern twist to traditional tapas thanks to its interesting fusion of flavours.
 This is the place to go to sample some of the most creative tapas on the island along with spectacular wines and cocktails.
 It’s always busy so make sure you book in advance.